Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 - [Prepare the environment to use the OpenStack API](/pages/public_cloud/public_cloud_cross_functional/prepare_the_environment_for_using_the_openstack_api).
 - [Load the environment variables for the project](pages/hosted_private_cloud/opcp/how-to-use-api-and-get-credentials).

-### Practical Steps
+## Instructions

-You can get the list of available commands by consulting the OpenStack client list:
+You can obtain a list of available OpenStack commands using the following command:

 ```bash
 openstack command list